MackenzieMekler/ReferenceAI/README.md

 1. Backend API - Started.
 The basic routes are designed but additions and testing will be needed
 2. LLM Integration - Started.
 Prompt made and the LLM is functional.
 Currently limited by the server hosting it.
 3. Zotero Integration - Started.
 Works locally, needs to be updated and integrated better.
 Should also make it so this can work off of Zotero API as well.
+4. Made a first docker version of the API that is up and running currently on my server

 ## Next Steps
 1. Continue backend testing and improvements
-2. Create frontend and begin integrating it with the back
-3. Dockerize the backend?
+2. Create the client testing environment to start working with the js api calls and testing frontend/backend